lablup/beps/drafts/BEP-1006-service-deployment-strategy.md

 ## Abstract

-This proposal aims to enhance the Backend.AI Model Service deployment process with a rolling update strategy.
-Rolling updates allow incremental deployment of a new version while some instances of the service remain running, resulting in minimal downtime.
-The improved strategy also supports dynamic environment variable updates, rollback mechanisms, and versioning for better release management and reliability.
+This proposal aims to enhance the Backend.AI Model Service deployment process by providing more sophisticated, zero- or near-zero-downtime strategies.
+Specifically, it outlines how to implement rolling updates and optional blue-green deployments to ensure minimal service interruption.
+In addition, it proposes a way to dynamically update environment variables and to rollback when needed.

 ## Motivation

-As model-serving usage has grown, Backend.AI introduced the “Model Service” in version 23.09 and Backend.AI FastTrack introduced the “Model Serving Task” in 25.09 to meet the demand for operational AI services.
-However, the existing deployment approach does not fully support zero-downtime or seamless updates, which are critical for production environments.
-To address this, we propose a rolling update mechanism that incrementally replaces older instances with new ones while keeping the service active.
+As model serving usage has been growing, Backend.AI introduced the “Model Service” in version 23.09 and Backend.AI FastTrack introduced the “Model Serving Task” in 25.09 to meet evolving market needs.
+However, the current deployment process does not fully support strategies for zero-downtime deployment—an important requirement for end user-facing services.
+To address this limitation, we propose:
+• A rolling update mechanism that updates services incrementally while keeping a subset of instances operational.
+• A blue-green deployment flow suitable for use cases requiring isolated testing or strict regulatory requirements.
+• A rollback capability that preserves service continuity in case of errors in the new version.

 ## Design

 ### AS-IS

-1. Current deployment methods are relatively basic, causing noticeable interruptions during upgrades.
+- Deployments only support simple replacement or upgrades, causing short service interruptions.
-2. Environment variables (envs) are fixed at deployment time and cannot be dynamically updated without a full redeployment.
+- Environment variables are fixed at deployment time and cannot be dynamically updated.
-3. Lack of versioned routing objects (e.g., no dedicated “version” field) makes it more challenging to roll back to a stable release if issues arise.
+- The system lacks fine-grained versioning (e.g., a dedicated “version” field in the `Routing` object) for easier rollback or co-existence of multiple versions.

 ### TO-BE

-1. Rolling Update Strategy:
+1. Introduce a Rolling Update Strategy:
-- Users trigger an update or “promotion” when a new version needs to be deployed.
+- When a user triggers a promotion or update, Backend.AI attempts to create new model service sessions (pods/containers) incrementally.
-- If there are insufficient resources (e.g., if “replicas × resource-required” exceeds availability), the request is rejected to avoid partial or unstable deployments.
+- If there are insufficient resources (e.g., “replicas × resource-required” is more than what is available), the update request is immediately rejected.
-- The system incrementally spins up new instances.
-As each new instance becomes healthy, some traffic is directed to it.
+- New instances are started and tested for health.
+As soon as a new instance is deemed healthy, a proportion of traffic is shifted to it.
+This continues until all instances are running the new version.
-- The process continues until all old instances have been replaced or until a failure triggers a rollback to the last stable version.
+- If any instance fails during rollout, the system can automatically or manually roll back to the last stable version.

+2. Introduce a Blue-Green Deployment Mode:
+- A user initiates a deployment update via API (UI and CLI support planned).
+- The existing active deployment is referred to as “Blue.”
+The new one is “Green.”
+- The system creates new “Green” routings—each with an initial traffic ratio of 0.0—equal to the desired replica count.
+- Once the new “Green” routings are all healthy (or have passed custom validation checks), the system updates `traffic_ratio` to 1.0 for Green and to 0.0 for the old Blue.
+- Blue routings are retained temporarily for rollback purposes or removed entirely if deemed stable.
+- The Model Service returns to a `HEALTHY` (or “active”) status.

-2. Dynamic Environment Variables:
+3. Enable Updating of Environment Variables:
-- Allow changes to environment variables during a rolling update so that a full redeployment is not needed for routine configuration updates.
+- Allow environment variables (envs) to be modified during rolling or blue-green updates, removing the need for redeployment solely for env changes.
-- For best results, the system gracefully reloads or restarts only the affected instances, trickling traffic to new pods as they become ready.
+- Provide graceful handling of env changes so that sessions have time to reload configurations and verify correctness.

-3. Enhanced Versioning:
+4. Enhance Versioning:
-- Introduce a version field to Routing to simplify release management and rollbacks.
-- Store metadata about previous versions, enabling one-click or automated rollbacks.
+- Each `Routing` gains a new field: `version`.
+- The system can track which version is currently in production (and previous stable ones), making rollbacks simpler.

 ### Detailed Flow for Rolling Updates

+#### Rolling Update

-1. User triggers a promotion or update request for the Model Service.
+1. User triggers or submits a promotion.
-2. The system begins creating new model service instances (e.g., pods or containers).
-3. If resources are insufficient, the update is rejected with an error message.
+2. If insufficient resources exist to accommodate additional replicas, the request is rejected.
+3. The system launches a new instance (linked to the updated version).
-4. Once each new instance is healthy, a fraction of traffic is allocated to it.
+4. Once the instance is healthy, routing adjusts to direct a small percentage of traffic to it.
-5. The system progressively scales traffic from older instances to newer ones.
-6. If an error is detected (e.g., failing health checks, excessive errors in logs), the rollout is paused or rolled back.
-7. On successful completion, all traffic is routed to the new version, and the old instances are retired.
+5. Gradually scale up traffic to the new version.
+6. After all instances are updated and validated, the previous version can be terminated or kept temporarily for rollback.

+#### Blue-Green Update

+1. User triggers a model service update (API/UI/CLI).
+2. Service transitions to UPDATING state.
+3. The system creates the new set of routing objects (“Green”) with `traffic_ratio=0.01.
+4. As soon as all Green routes are HEALTHY, further validations (e.g., canary requests, manual checks) can be conducted.
+  - Optionally, the user can press a “Confirm Deploy” button once they verify correct behavior.
+5. Update the Green routing `traffic_ratio` to 1.0, reduce Blue to 0.0.
+6. Optionally keep Blue routing briefly for quick rollback, or remove it and free resources.
+7. Model Service returns to `HEALTHY` state.

 ### Rollback Considerations

-- The system retains references to the previous stable version and associated environment variables.
+- The system should store (or tag) previous versions and their environment variables.
-- An automated or manual rollback can be initiated at any stage if a new version is found to be defective.
-- Rollbacks reuse the stored version metadata, ensuring minimal downtime during revert operations.
+- Rollback can be triggered automatically upon critical failure or manually if errors are detected.
+- Upon rollback, the system reverts `traffic_ratio` and resources to the last known good deployment.

-### Canary (Future Possibility)
+### Canary Support (Future Extension)

-- As a future extension, canary releases could test a new version with a small subset of traffic before promoting it to full production.
+- Introduce a subset of new routes (e.g., 5-10% traffic) to test the new version in production-like conditions.
+- If error rates exceed a defined threshold, the canary is rolled back before full deployment.
-- This approach would require additional monitoring and alerting to detect anomalies promptly.
+- This feature would require additional monitoring and alerting capabilities to be fully effective.

 ## Conclusion

-Introducing rolling updates significantly improves the robustness and reliability of Backend.AI Model Service deployments.
-The enhancements described—incremental instance replacement, dynamic environment variables, and version-based rollbacks—will result in near-zero downtime during new releases and simpler, safer deployment management.
+Introducing rolling updates and blue-green deployments will help achieve near-zero downtime, minimize risk during releases, and allow for dynamic configuration changes.
+These enhancements will significantly improve the deployment experience for both customers and end users of the Backend.AI Model Service.

 ### References